 The Great Calusa Blueway Paddling Trail occurs within Hurricane Bay, just south of the project's northern limit.
-The portion of the Great Calusa Blueway Paddling Trial is within Phase 1 of the overall Great Calusa Blueway network within Lee County, which includes 97 miles of marked paddling trails in Phase 1 & 2 and 90 miles of unmarked paddling trails along rivers and tributaries in Phase 3.
-This paddling tail is also considered as Segment 12 (Pine Island/Estero Bay segment) of the Florida Circumnavigational Paddling Trail.
+The portion of the Great Calusa Blueway Paddling Trail is within Phase 1 of the overall Great Calusa Blueway network within Lee County, which includes 97 miles of marked paddling trails in Phase 1 & 2 and 90 miles of unmarked paddling trails along rivers and tributaries in Phase 3.
+This paddling trail is also considered as Segment 12 (Pine Island/Estero Bay segment) of the Florida Circumnavigational Paddling Trail.
 Lee County manages this public use trail for saltwater paddling, fishing, wildlife viewing, sightseeing and other passive recreation activities.
 There are no other designated paddling trails within or immediately adjacent to the project limits.

 Lee County manages this public use trail.
-The lands underlying the Hurricane Bay waterway are owned as SSLs by the State of Florida TIITF under Florida Statute 253.03 and Chapter 18-21 Florida Administrative Code (FAC).
+The lands underlying the Hurricane Bay waterway are owned as SSLs by the State of Florida TIITF.
 This trail is loosely defined and does not have a definite width or location within the Hurricane Bay waterway.
 There are no amenities specific to this paddling trail within or immediately adjacent to the project limits.
 The only in-channel features are navigational aids for motorized boats and watercraft.